Juhi-agg/World-Happiness-Data/README.md

 4. Freedom
 5. Trust (Government Corruption)
 6. Generosity
-other factors are put into the 'Dystopia Residual'.
+<br>other factors are put into the 'Dystopia Residual'.
 The addition of above 7 qualities makes the happiness score of region-wise coutries given.
 The rank is predicted on the basis of the happiness score.